braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ### Interactive Push Notification

 Push notifications can respond to user actions inside a content extension.
-As of iOS 12, content extensions now have the option of being interactive!
-This interactivity offers many possibilities to get your users engaged in your push notification.
-This can be achieved by having your users expand the push notification they receive.
+For users running iOS 12 or later, this means you can turn your push messages into fully interactive push notifications!
+This interactivity offers many possibilities to get your users engaged in your notifications.
+The example below shows a push where users are able to play a match game inside the expanded notification.

 ![Push Content Extension][12]{: style="border:0"}